lsst-dm/dmtn-031/index.rst

    :math:`\delta_{ang}`.
 Probably that's because I need more coffee, but could you add an extra sentence to clarify?

+   [DOES THE BELOW IMPROVE THIS?]

-This sets the opening angle tolerance assuming :math:`L \gg \delta` and also avoids the user having to specify an arbitrary tolerance when configuring the algorithm.
+This sets tolerance allowed between the reference and source pattens when comparing opening angle between two spokes.
+This avoids the user having to specify an arbitrary tolerance when configuring the algorithm.
 We set a limit that this angle be less than :math:`0.0447` radians.
 This is set such that :math:`\cos(\delta_{ang}) \sim 1` to within 0.1%.
-This allows us to use the small angle sine and cosine expansions in the below.
-For cases where :math:`L \gg \delta` is not held, we instead set the opening angle tolerance to the value :math:`0.0447`.
+This allows us to use the small angle sine and cosine expansions in the coming comparisons.
+The tolerance assumes that :math:`L \gg \delta_{tol}`.
+For cases where this is not held, we instead set the opening angle tolerance to the value :math:`0.0447`.

 To test the opening angle against the current tolerance for this spoke, we compute the normalized dot-product between our source spoke to the first source spoke and do the same with the candidate reference spokes.
 We